HL7/fhir-ips/input/pagecontent/terminology.md

 ### Note

-Many of the terminologies artifacts specified by this guide are also published in the [Art Decor IPS repository](https://art-decor.org/art-decor/decor-valuesets--hl7ips-).
+Many of the terminology artifacts specified by this guide are also published in the [Art Decor IPS repository](https://art-decor.org/art-decor/decor-valuesets--hl7ips-).

 ### IP Statements